Azure AD based protection for the WordPress REST API

 - Click Save configuration.

 If you selected the Intranet Authentication scenario (on the plugin's Single Sign-on configuration page) then the plugin will - by default - block access to all your WordPress REST API endpoints.
-To work-around this, you must add the path of endpoints that you want to protect to the list of Pages freed from authentication (also on the plugin's Single Sign-on configuration page).
-Also refer to the online documentation for the Authentication scenario documentation.
+To work-around this, you must add the path of each endpoint that you wish to protect to the list of Pages freed from authentication (also on the plugin's Single Sign-on configuration page). |

-Access a protected endpoint
+Test accessing a protected endpoint

 Troubleshooting